julianoappelklein/hokus/README.md

 All the UI configurations and bindings are set in the workspace configuration file.

+Keep in mind:

 * The workspace configuration file must be placed at the root of your Hugo website.
 * It should be versioned under the same _version control system_ as your website.
+* You can have many workspaces for a single site.
+When using the Folder Source for your site, you'll have only one workspace called *root*.
+When using the Git Source (under development), each branch is a workspace.

 For a minimal configuration file, see the default workspace configuration (which is auto created when you open a workspace without configuration), slightly changed: